BoredLabsHQ/Horus/README.md

 - https://www.cairo-lang.org/docs/how_cairo_works/cairo_intro.html

 ## Credits
-Inpired by Ethernaut from OpenZeppelin.
+Inspired by Ethernaut from OpenZeppelin.
 Go checkout their Ethereum wargame to learn more about EVM and Solidity.
 https://github.com/OpenZeppelin/ethernaut